1. What is UNIX?

-You have to just watch the course from beginning to end.
+Answer: You have to just watch the course from beginning to end.
 Once you go through all the videos, try to answer the questions in your own words.
-Also mark the questions that you could not answer by yourself.
-Then, in second pass go through only the difficult questions.
-After going through this course 2-3 times, you will be well prepared to face a technical interview in Unix topic.
+Also, mark the questions that you could not answer by yourself.
+Then, in the second pass go through only the difficult questions.
+After going through this course 2-3 times, you will be well prepared to face a technical interview in the Unix topic.

 6. What is a Kernel?